 - Open the Windows menu on one of the computers connected to the network.

 - In the search bar, type in CMD and open Command.

-- Then, type “Ping[Name of your Linux server]” in the window and press the Enter key.
+- Then, type “Ping[Name of your Linux server]” in the window and press Enter.

 - Note down your server name and the IP address.

-- At first, go to the File menu and select Quit QuickBooks Desktop.
+- First, go to the File menu and select Quit QuickBooks Desktop.

 - Then, click on the Windows menu.